Notes from the West Chicago Sarcoidosis Support Group – July 2019

 Here is the recap from the West Chicago Sarcoidosis Support Group meeting on nutrition.
-I did a bit of extra research and added some info to the “diet” that Matt is following.
-(Thanks Matt for sharing your plan).
-Perhaps we can use this guideline to create our own Nutrition Plan and show it to our doctors for their input.
+I added a bit of extra research and added some info to the “diet” that some homeopathic proponents follow.
+Keep in mind that these are only guidelines.
+The goal is for you to use this guideline to create your own Nutrition Plan and show it to your doctors for their input.

-Having said that, my mom and dad are 97 years old and their motto is “we eat whatever we want to eat…in moderation.
+Having said that, my mother lived to 98 and father 97 years old and their motto was “we eat whatever we want to eat…in moderation.
 They also grew up in an era where there were few preservatives, pesticides and additives and they ate the foods that were in season and available.
 Both came from farm families, so they ate a lot of vegetables (naturally organic) and freshly slaughtered, untreated meats.
 They didn’t drink sugar-filled soda or juices from concentrates.
 Mostly they drank water or fresh milk from cows that grazed naturally and never tasted chemically-enhanced feed.

 Today, things are different.
 We consume too many processed foods, preserved foods and foods high in sugar and omega 6-fatty acids.
 We have to separate good carbs from bad carbs.
 And most of the bad stuff tastes really good and is the food we’ve been consuming for most of our lives.